PubInv/ATX-Preemie/incubator/ATX Hack For Change.md

 This project offers opportunities for internet research, sewing, very simple chemistry, Arduino programming, and construction of electronics.
 We will adjust what we work on to fit your skills and interest.
 This is a great way to learn some hardware hacking!
 A list of potential stories to accomplish has been published at the EWB GitHub [Repository](https://github.com/PIFAH/EWB/issues).

+See most of our pictures and documentation [here](https://github.com/PIFAH/EWB/blob/master/incubator/STORIES.md)